ahe7272/labelImg_auto_detection/README.md

 # Installation

-clone this repo move to labelImg directory on CLI/Terminal and run 'python labelImg_custom.py'
+clone this repo and move to labelImg directory on CLI/Terminal and run 'python labelImg_custom.py'

 ```
 python labelImg_custom.py